Project-Sustain/monocle/README.md

 # Getting Started with Create React App

-Monocle, a simple, fast, GeoJSON visualization tool.
+Monocle is a simple, fast, GeoJSON visualization tool.

 To run in a dev environment:
 ### `npm start`